The Science of Revolutionary Warfare: Influence, criminalization, and criticisms among anarchists

 Johann Most's The Science of Revolutionary Warfare was indeed used by some anarchists in the early 1880s and 1890s, but its methods for producing explosives were quickly noted for being highly approximate.
 For example, Emma Goldman stated that she and Alexander Berkman attempted to follow the book's instructions for making bombs without success.

 Although it was the first anarchist work of its kind, it was quickly denounced within anarchist circles, not only for these practical problems but also because it became a textbook case representing anarchist terrorism.
 This served to criminalize all anarchists, even those who didn't support propaganda of the deed, by allowing the invocation of "anarchist terrorist literature".
 For instance, during the trial following the Haymarket Square massacre, the book was used by the U.S. police to justify their actions and criminalize the victims.
 Most himself was gradually viewed with increasing distance by a number of anarchists.
 He never truly subscribed to anarcho-communism, and his stances were sometimes criticized, especially as the strategy of propaganda of the deed itself began to be questioned.
 As a result, the work holds an ambiguous legacy among anarchists.

-Despite this, it was also adopted as a model by certain anarchists, such as Luigi Galleani and Ettore Molinari, authors of La Salute è in voi in 1906, an updated version of Most's work intended to make it more relevant and effective.
+Despite this, it was also adopted as a model by certain anarchists, such as Luigi Galleani, author of La Salute è in voi in 1906, an updated version of Most's work intended to make it more relevant and effective.